solid-contrib/information/decision-making-processes.md

 A new Solid Team is elected after five years.

 ## Vacancies
-Solid Team members may resign thier position at any time.
+Solid Team members may resign their position at any time.

 Whenever there is a vacancy during the regular Solid Team term, an election will take place as described above to appoint a replacement to serve out the rest of the term.